 A cataract is simply the natural lens in your eye that has become cloudy over time.
 In a healthy eye, the lens is transparent and focuses light on the retina.
 Over time, the lens can lose the ability to let light into the eye as it becomes cloudy.

-How is it corrected?
+How are cataracts corrected?

 What happens then?

 Like most people, you might be a little anxious awaiting the surgery date, but the process has become painless with little or no discomfort after the procedure.
 Patients will want to arrange for transportation to and from the surgery center as your vision will not be clear enough to allow you to drive yourself.